As you may already know, for my honeymoon I went to the stunning Caribbean island of St Lucia. We stayed at St James’s Club Resort & Spa.

 These rooms may not be ideal for anyone with mobility problems, however.
 You can go to reception and they’ll take you up to the room in a buggy so there are ways to get around it.
 But knowing how many times a day we went to and from our room it may not be the most practical solution.

 Our room was spotlessly clean and spacious with sliding doors and a small terrace looking out over the ocean.
 It had air conditioning, a fridge, and wifi access so it really had everything we needed.
-Also we were lucky enough to be on the ground floor so we were able to go in and out of the sliding doors instead of going all the way around to the front door.
+We were lucky enough to be on the ground floor so we were able to go in and out of the sliding doors instead of going all the way around to the front door.
 (Even though you’re not supposed to do that.)

 Food & Drink